danielmoi/command-line-tute/lessons/991-path.md

 We're going to look at the paths and the `$PATH` variable.

-We made our shell script `magic.sh` in the previous lesson.
+We made our shell script `magic` in the previous lesson.

 Note that to execute it, we had to do thi:
 ```
-$ ./magic.sh
+$ ./magic
 ```

 We had to specify the `path` to our shell script.

 If we had done this:
 ```
-$ magic.sh
+$ magic
 ```

 We would have gotten this error:

 ```
-$ magic.sh
+$ magic
-zsh: command not found: magic.sh
+zsh: command not found: magic
 ```

-This is because our shell is trying to execute the command `magic.sh` but it doesn't know WHERE to look.
+This is because our shell is trying to execute the command `magic` but it doesn't know WHERE to look for the program.

-By default, the shell will look in a group of directories for where the `magic.sh` program lives.
+By default, the shell will look in a list of directories for where the `magic` program lives.

-This group of directories is stored in a variable called `$PATH`.
+This list of directories is stored in a variable called `$PATH`.

 ----
 ## $PATH